-The uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities in recent auctions for these securities because the amount of securities submitted for sale has exceeded the amount of purchase orders.
-Accordingly, we still hold these long-term securities and are due interest at a higher rate than similar securities for which auctions have cleared.
+The uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities, there have been no auctions for these securities in 2009.
+Accordingly, we still hold these long-term securities and are due interest at a higher rate than similar securities.
 None of these investments are mortgage backed securities or collateralized debt obligations.
-As of December 31, 2008, certain of these investments were fully backed by bonds with ratings ranging from Ato B and were insured against loss of principal and interest by bond insurers whose ratings range from BBB to C. However, as of March 31, 2009 and December 31, 2008, five auction rate securities with a par value of \$5.1 million had failed their most recent auction and are considered illiquid.
+As of December 31, 2008, certain of these investments were fully backed by bonds with ratings ranging from A- to B and were insured against loss of principal and interest by bond insurers whose ratings range from BBB to C. However, as of June 30, 2009 and December 31, 2008, five auction rate securities with a par value of \$5.1 million had failed their most recent auction and are considered illiquid.
 As of December 31, 2008, we have recognized an impairment charge of approximately \$2.2 million assuming that the decline in value of these five securities is other than temporary.
 These securities were valued using a discounted cash flow model that takes into consideration, the securities coupon rate, the financial condition of the issuers and the bond insurers, the expected date liquidity will be restored, as well as an applied illiquidity discount.
 Based on the valuation models and an analysis of other-than-temporary impairment factors, we concluded during the year ended December 31, 2008 that our investments in auction rate securities have experienced an other-than-temporary decline in fair value.
 If the credit ratings of the issuer, the bond insurers or the collateral deteriorate further, we may further adjust the carrying value of these investments.
-During the three months ended March 31, 2009, based on our updated valuation, no further adjustments to the carrying value of these investments was necessary.
+During the six months ended June 30, 2009, based on our updated valuation, no further adjustments to the carrying value of these investments was necessary.
 We are uncertain as to when the liquidity issues relating to these investments will improve.
-Accordingly, we classified these securities as long-term as of March 31, 2009 and December 31, 2008.
+Accordingly, we classified these securities as long-term as of June 30, 2009 and December 31, 2008.
 If the issuers of these auction rate securities are unable to successfully close future auctions and their credit ratings continue to deteriorate, we may in the future be required to record further impairment charges on these investments.
 We may be required to wait until market stability is restored for these instruments or until the final maturity of the underlying notes (up to 30 years) to recover our investment.